 It’s easy to spout phrases like intentional living or sparking joy but what does that really mean for you when it comes to your personal finances?

 Of course, that boat or timeshare sounded like a joy sparking an idea but turned out to be just another unused money pit.
 You don’t enjoy either like you believed you would but the bills always arrive on time.
 It may be time to deal with such things and quit avoiding them.

 Make a list of motivational guidelines to help avoid those types of expenses from creeping into your financial picture in the first place.
 Less is more.

 This is an approach common in Minimalist Living but let’s look at budgeting your money according to minimalist values.
 Other than financial necessities, identify the purchases or spending habits that matter most to you.

 Intentionally choosing to spend on the things you value most makes it easier to let go of the things you don’t.

 Declutter Before You Organize

-I recommend you not waste time by trying to make sense and organize your current situation.
+I recommend you not waste time trying to make sense of and organize your current situation.
 Just Nuke and pave.
 LOL.
-That is an old I.T. term meaning blow it all up and start over all new.
+That is an old I.T. term meaning blow it all up and start overall new.